chance600/network-bounty-hunter-agent/README.md

 # Network Bounty Hunter Agent 🎯

-**AI-powered network monitoring and outreach agent** that turns "I need X" into ranked contacts, tailored outreach drafts, follow-up schedules, and a pipeline board.
+**AI-powered LinkedIn connector matchmaking system** that monitors LinkedIn posts for "I need X" requests and intelligently matches them with relevant contacts from your network.

 Built with [Google Cloud Platform Agent Starter Pack](https://github.com/GoogleCloudPlatform/agent-starter-pack) (adk_base).

 ## ✨ What It Does

-Simply tell the agent what you need:
+This agent transforms your LinkedIn network into a powerful matchmaking engine:

+**Tell the agent about a LinkedIn post:**
-> "I need a packaging engineer with bioplastics experience in NYC"
+> "I saw a post: Need sustainable packaging supplier for food products"

-The agent will:
+**The agent will:**
-1. **Parse** your need into structured criteria
+1. **Extract** the need from the post (e.g., sustainable packaging expertise, food industry experience)
-2. **Rank** contacts from your network based on relevance, relationship strength, and recency
+2. **Match** contacts from your network based on skills, industry, and relevance
-3. **Generate** personalized LinkedIn DMs and email drafts
+3. **Generate** personalized introduction messages tailored to the opportunity
-4. **Recommend** next actions with a pipeline summary
+4. **Summarize** the opportunity with actionable next steps

 ## 🚀 Quick Start